qitta/libhugin/docs/developer_api/api.rst

 *.yapsy-plugin*-file according to the yapsy plugin convention.

 In the following snippet, you see examplar the converter dictionary.
-No matter if a content provider, output converter or postprocessing plugin the structure is analogue to the following converter example:
+No matter if a content provider, output converter or postprocessor plugin the structure is analogue to the following converter example:

 .. code-block:: sh